djma-blog-code/minikube-nginx/README.md

 4. Deploy the Service wrapper
 5. Deploy the Ingress rules to access the Nginx web pages

-Once deployed, the following command will test the service has deployed correctly.
+Once deployed, the following command will test the service has deployed correctly `make test` (although it has an annoying 30s currently).

-`export IP=$(minikube ip)`

-`curl -v -s -I -H 'Host: helloworld' "http://$IP/`

-and this should give the 2nd page in the mapped volume

-`curl -v -s -I -H 'Host: helloworld' "http://$IP/index2.html`

-Additionally if you have access, you can issue the command `sudo echo $(IP) helloworld >> /etc/hosts`, you can browse to the pages in your browser of choice.
+Additionally if you have access, you can issue the command `sudo echo $(IP) helloworld >> /etc/hosts`, you can browse to the pages in your browser of choice. `<browser of choice> http://helloworld/`

 ## Dependencies